BBQuercus/fluffy/README.md

     │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │
     │   ├── tests          <- Scripts to test all other functionality using pytest │   │   └── test_train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results-oriented visualizations (to follow, currently as notebook)
-    │       └── visualize.py
     │
-    └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org (to follow, currently in src/tests)
+    └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org